TV programs later this year and in early 2018 could reflect Trump's America

 For example, at the dawn of the TV era, the lives of relatable American families dominated the networks in shows such as "The Honeymooners," "The Andy Griffith Show" and "The Waltons."

-The 1980s brought more multifaceted working class-focused shows such as "Roseanne" and "Married with Children," but also sitcoms such as "Growing Pains" and "The Cosby Show" featuring upper-middle-class families.
+The 1980s brought more multifaceted working-class focused shows such as "Roseanne" and "Married with Children," but also sitcoms such as "Growing Pains" and "The Cosby Show," which featured upper-middle-class families.

 And the 1990s saw the creation of shows about young people and their lives in the city, such as "Seinfeld" and "Friends."
-Though Thompson notes that some of the characters in "Friends" technically had working-class jobs, money was never realistically addressed (the old question of how they could possibly afford that Greenwich Village apartment).
+Though Thompson notes that some of the characters in "Friends" technically had working-class jobs, money was never realistically addressed — for instance, how could they really afford a Greenwich Village apartment?

 Experts say that in the modern era of television, reality programming has filled the gap by featuring rural families in such shows as "Duck Dynasty," "Here Comes Honey Boo Boo" and the "Deadliest Catch."
 It is very easy, they add, for networks to rely on scripted shows with a crime or medical focus, or shows with characters who are in the 1 percent, such as "Keeping Up With The Kardashians."